CodeCombustion/html-css-standards/standards/css.md

 ## Hexadecimal Notation

 Always use six character and lowercase hexadecimal notation.
+Visual Studio can convert color names into hexadecimal notation for you.

 ```css
 .selector {